OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 ### Step 3 - Add dropdowns to control your widget, if needed

-**Note:** before you can compile the GUI, you'll need to rename the global functions at the bottom of your W_myNewWidget.pde file so that they are different from the global functions at the bottom of W_template.pde.
+**Note:** Before you can compile the GUI, you'll need to rename the global functions at the bottom of your W_myNewWidget.pde file so that they are different from the global functions at the bottom of W_template.pde.
 While running the GUI, these functions are automatically activated when the corresponding dropdown is activated in the nav of your widget.
-Make sure that string (ex: "Dropdown1") in the addDropdown function of the constructor is the exact same string as the name of your corresponding global function at the bottom of your .pde file.
+Make sure that string (ex: "Dropdown1") in the `addDropdown()` function of the constructor is the same string as the name of your corresponding global function at the bottom of your .pde file.
 The index of the menu item selected is what is passed into the function (ie "int n").

 ```
 //These functions need to be global!
 These functions are activated when an item from the corresponding dropdown is selected